-THE 202 Systematic Theology II (3 credit hours) the doctrine of the application of salvation and eschatology.
+THE 202- Systematic Theology II (3 credit hours)

+This course presents the doctrine of Christ, the doctrine of the Holy Spirit, and the doctrine of the application of salvation and eschatology.
 The inherent nature of man and his need for a savior are discussed.
 Some of the essential practices of the Church are also studied.

-THE 301 Kingdom of God (3 credit hours) This course is a study of the teachings of Jesus on the essence and form of the Kinadom of God.
-Leadership CLG 101 Destiny and Calling (3 credit hours) This course explores God's calling on the life of the individual.
+THE 301- Kingdom of God (3 credit hours)

+This course is a study of the teachings of Jesus on the essence and form of the Kingdom of God.

+Leadership

+CLG 101- Destiny and Calling (3 credit hours)

+This course explores God's calling on the life of the individual.
 Topics considered are spiritual gifts, talents, personality, and passions, with the aim of discovering God's destiny for each student.

-CLG 113 Leadership Habits & Attitudes I (3 credit hours) This course aids the student in leadership development.
+CLG 113- Leadership Habits & Attitudes I (3 credit hours)

+This course aids the student in leadership development.
 Students will explore foundational practices and principles to help them influence others within the workplace, church ministry, and interpersonal relationships.

-CLG 114 Leadership Habits & Attitudes II (3 credit hours) This course aids the student in leadership development, building on the foundations of CLG 113.
+CLG 114- Leadership Habits & Attitudes II (3 credit hours)

+This course aids the student in leadership development, building on the foundations of CLG 113.
 Students will explore foundational practices and principles to help them influence others within the workplace, church ministry, and interpersonal relationships.

-CLG 145 Leadership Practicum I(a) (1.5 credit hours) This class is designed to challenge leaders with opportunities to lead and serve in real life ministry contexts.
-Students are provided a foundation for lifelong kingdom influence in any context.
-Students work closely with leaders and mentors to be challenged to grow in character and skill.
-CLG 146 Leadership Practicum I(b) (1.5 credit hours) This class is a continuation of Leadership Practicum I (a) and is designed to challenge leaders with opportunities to lead and serve in real life ministry contexts.
-Students are provided a foundation for lifelong kingdom influence in any context.
-Students work closely with leaders and mentors to be challenged to grow in character and skill.
-CLG 201 Spiritual Formation (3 credit hours) This course is an application of the different spiritual disciplines that are essential for spiritual growth such as prayer, Bible study and fellowship.
-These disciplines will be explored in theoretical and practical manners.
-This process will be facilitated through lecture-based classes and small group interaction.
-CLG 211 Church Life (3 credit hours) The basic elements of life in the "New Testament Church" are studied in this course.
-Attention is given to the Biblical principles and priorities applied in the function of the Body of Christ in a local setting: the priority of the Presence of God, the development of the gifts in the body, the role of church leadership, and the role of the five-fold CLG 247 Leadership Practicum II(a) (1.5 credit hours)
+CLG 145- Leadership Practicum I(a) (1.5 credit hours)